 'Falling Shadows' - Airini Beautrais, Christine McFetridge, Virginia Woods-Jack - 6 March-25 April 2020 at Photospace Gallery, Wellington, New Zealand

-23rd March: Now that New Zealand has gone to Alert level 3 against Covid-19, Photospace Gallery is closed for an indefinite period.
+UPDATE - 23rd March 2020: Now that New Zealand has gone to Alert level 3 against Covid-19, Photospace Gallery is closed for an indefinite period.
 All future programmed exhibitions have been put on hold for rescheduling.

 Contact James Gilberd by email or by text on 027 444 3899

 Falling Shadows brings together photography and poetry that responds to a collective interest in belonging, familial identity and memory.
 And in recording those closest to them, the artists explore how personal narratives can overlap.

 McFetridge’s photographs aim to rediscover her late-grandfather, Colin Coutts, through his garden and by borrowing from a series of images taken by him.
 Woods-Jack considers the complexities of growing up through the perspectives of her children with pictures from Even while you watch I am fleeting and a selection from her archive of work made as a teenager.

 Leave the door open for the unknown, the door into the dark, writes Rebecca Solnit, That’s where the most important things come from, where you yourself came from, and where you will go.
 Everything is temporary here; and, though still, these quiet works are symbols of passing time.

 A limited-edition photobook published by Bad News Books will be available, featuring poetry by Airini Beautrais.